drelu/SAGA-Hadoop/README.md

 see `hadoop2` for setting up a Hadoop 2.7.x cluster

-see `spark` for setting up a Spark 2.0.x cluster
+see `spark` for setting up a Spark 2.2.x cluster

-see `kafka` for setting up a Kafka 0.10.x cluster
+see `kafka` for setting up a Kafka 1.0.x cluster

+see `flink` for setting up a Flink 1.1.4 cluster

+see `dask` for setting up a Dask Distributed 1.20.2 cluster

 # Examples: